 In this dimension students will explore a range of positive health practices.
-Students will focus on first aid and the management of minor and major medical scenarios.
-Students will analyse a range of influences on personal and family food selection and identify major nutritional needs for growth and activity throughout the teenage years.
-They will study the mental health and anxiety issues relevant to young people and explore a range of personal behaviours designed to promote mental wellbeing and confidence.
+Students will focus on a range of influences on personal and family food selection, and identify nutritional needs for growth, and physical activity throughout their life.
+They will explore issues relevant to young people, alongside a range of personal behaviours designed to promote mental wellbeing and confidence.
 Students will learn about the rights and responsibilities associated with developing greater independence, including those related to sexual matters and sexual relationships.